There’s something about beer that makes it hard to have just a sip.

 The Indiana study builds on a body of evidence exploring how the brain copes with addiction.

-That’s why treatment programs like Alcoholics Anonymous (AA) preach total abstinence from alcohol, instead of a scaled-back approach.
-Research has confirmed that programs like AA benefit the majority of people in addiction treatment.
+That’s why treatment programs like Alcoholics Anonymous (AA) preach total abstinence from alcohol, instead of a scaled-back approach. that programs like AA benefit the majority of people in addiction treatment.

 Besides genetics, scientists continue to compile known risk factors for addiction.
 We know that environment, the age at which a person begins using, the drug of choice, and the drug delivery method can all play a part.
 In many cases, addiction may stem from the desire to self-medicate another disorder, such as depression.